good-lly/gdpr-documents/data-access/en/GDPR data access.md

    systems, whether or not contained in databases, and including e-mail, documents on your networks, or voice or other media that you may store.
    b.
 Additionally, please advise me in which countries my personal data is stored, or accessible from.
-In case you make use of cloud services to store or process my data, please include the countries in which the servers are located where my data are or were (in the past 12 months) stored.
+If you make use of cloud services to store or process my data, please include the countries in which the servers are located where my data are or were (in the past 12 months) stored.
 Should the personal data be stored on servers outside the EEA, please provide such information.